Is The Home Depot Inc. (HD) a Keeper?

 HD’s Market Performance

-HD stocks went down by -2.92% for the week, with a monthly drop of -4.46% and a quarterly performance of 16.24%, while its annual performance rate touched 44.09%.
-The volatility ratio for the week stands at 2.55% while the volatility levels for the past 30 days are set at 2.24% for The Home Depot Inc..
-The simple moving average for the period of the last 20 days is -3.79% for HD stocks with a simple moving average of 16.46% for the last 200 days.
+HD stocks went up by 4.32% for the week, with a monthly jump of 0.87% and a quarterly performance of 21.70%, while its annual performance rate touched 50.87%.
+The volatility ratio for the week stands at 1.68% while the volatility levels for the past 30 days are set at 2.08% for The Home Depot Inc..
+The simple moving average for the period of the last 20 days is 0.64% for HD stocks with a simple moving average of 20.23% for the last 200 days.

 Analysts’ Opinion of HD